 For more information: call us at 212.980.5966 or write Roger.Sherman@FlorentineFilms.com

-These photos are cleared for press distribution only.
-Most were taken on producer/director Roger Sherman’s recent research and fundraising trip to Israel.
-The pictures of Chef Michael Solomonov were taken at his restaurant Zahav.
+These photos are cleared for press distribution.
+Most were taken while shooting the film in Israel.
+The pictures of Chef Michael Solomonov cooking were taken at his restaurant Zahav.
 Please credit: “courtesy Florentine Films ©2013″.
 Caption information is embedded.

 Rhonda Barad: Executive Producer

 Camera Assistant: Nimrod Golan